1chz/realworld-java21-springboot3/README.md

 - ~Service: Implements business logic and interacts with the database through Repositories.
 - ~Repository: An interface for interacting with the database, implemented using Spring Data JPA.

-Authentication and authorization are implemented using Spring Security with JWT-based authentication.

 ---

 ## Database architecture